elephantscale/es-training-new/course-outlines/terraform.md

 such as Amazon Web Services, IBM Cloud, Google Cloud Platform, DigitalOcean, Linode, Microsoft Azure, Oracle Cloud Infrastructure, VMware vSphere, OpenStack, and many others.

-* Terraform is declarative idempotent.
+* Terraform is declarative and idempotent.
 These are good design principles, and many competitors have also implemented Terraform ideas, making Terraform a de facto standard.